How the Menstrual Cycle Affects Your Scale Weight and The Gym

 The menstrual cycle and the gym

 Blogging about this topic does fill me with some fear that I will come across like a Mansplaining idiot!
-If I am honest, it has sat as a unpublished “draft” for ages due to this, but this has come up three times this week with female clients, so here goes…
+But this has come up three times this week with female clients, so here goes…

 Here are the key stages of the menstrual cycle and what they mean for your scale weight: